Gunivers/Bookshelf/docs/math.md

 :Inputs:

    (execution) `as <entities>`
-   : the entities you want to perform the operation on
+   : The entities you want to perform the operation on

    (score) `@s bs.var0`
-   : the numerator
+   : The numerator

    (score) `@s bs.var1`
-   : the denominator
+   : The denominator

 :Output:

    (score) `@s bs.res0`
-   : the result of the division
+   : The result of the division

 :Example: